Influencing the Choice of Reflections Used to Satisfy Queries

 If any of the query plans passed to the optimizer are listed in the

-hint, the cost-based optimizer is forced to pick the lowest cost plan containing at least one of the listed reflections. -
+choose_reflectionshint, the cost-based optimizer is forced to pick the lowest cost plan containing at least one of the listed Reflections. -

 If none of the query plans passed to the optimizer are listed in the